tigerkh3/road2fantasychamp/README.md

 As a brief overview, this application is built specifically for 9-category ESPN Fantasy Basketball leagues.
 The premise for this is because that is the style of fantasy basketball that I currently play.
 I decided to build a fullstack web/mobile application that uses ESPN's RESTful API to grab NBA player statistics live and display it in an interactive web application to help me make better informed decisions.

-I highly recommend that anyone reading this README for the first time to check out the FAQ section.
+I highly recommend that anyone reading this README for the first time check out the FAQ section.

 # Table of Contents